Optimization with Constraint Learning: A Framework and Survey: Introduction

+We also exclude papers on the subject of Satisfiability Modulo Theories (SMT) \citep{nieuwenhuis2006sat} from our survey.
+Additionally, papers such as \cite{bertsimas2020predictive}, \cite{elmachtoub2022smart}, \cite{demirovic2019predict+} and \cite{villarrubia2018artificial} which focus on predicting problem \textit{parameters}, or use predictive models to approximate \textit{known} objective functions and constraints are excluded.
+We also exclude papers where the structure of the problem is known, but predictive models are used to replace the problem in order to speed up computation \citep{nascimento2000neural,nagata2003optimization,venzke2020learning,venzke2020verification}.
+Similarly, papers like \cite{shang2017data} and \cite{han2020multiple} which use predictive models to learn the uncertainty set for robust optimization problems are not considered.
+Finally, papers which show an interplay between ML and optimization in some way but do not focus on constraint learning (e.g. \cite{gilan2015sustainable}, \cite{bagloee2018hybrid}, \cite{say2018planning} and \cite{say2020theoretical}) are also out of the scope of this survey.

-While \cite{lombardi2018boosting} and \cite{kotary2021end} provide short surveys on this subject, and we present a more extensive framework for constraint learning and consider a wider range of the literature.
-Each paper identified in our literature search will be discussed in light of the proposed framework, and gaps in knowledge and scope for future lines of research will be identified.
+While \cite{lombardi2018boosting} and \cite{kotary2021end} provide short surveys on OCL, we present a more extensive framework for constraint learning and consider a wider range of the literature.
+Papers identified in our literature search will be discussed in light of the proposed framework, and gaps in knowledge and scope for future lines of research will be identified.
 Running examples will be used to illustrate the steps of the framework.
 It is envisaged that in addition to providing a review as well as the framework, our work will bring together ideas from diverse fields.